 Another ramification of the new Caesars Entertainment is Tropicana’s Advantage and One Club integrating into Caesars Rewards.
 Caesars is doing its best to maintain benefits for Tropicana regulars as it takes over operations.

-Tropicana would love for you to do at its casino.
-To try to entice you to play at their properties instead, however, some of the other AC casinos offer retail promotions right now.
+Tropicana would love for you to stick to its casino.
+To try to entice you to play at their properties instead, however, some of the other AC casinos are offering retail promotions right now.

 At Ocean Casino and Resorts, for example, you have an opportunity to win a new car.
 Borgata is offering free slot play, while Golden Nugget AC will reward your slot play at twice the usual rate if you’re a member of its 24K Club.